This silky vegan mango curry is a delicious memory of growing up in India's sultry summers.

-- 3 ripe champagne mangoes. or any mango with sweet, orange flesh.
+- 3 ripe, sweet mangoes (any mango with sweet, orange flesh is fine.
 Make two clean cuts on either side of the seed.
-Make criss-cross cuts in each slice of mango, the way you would to dice an avocado, and slide them off the skin with the help of a spoon, again just like you would an avocado.
+Make criss-cross cuts in each slice of mango, the way you would to dice an avocado, and slide them off the skin with the help of a spoon, again just like you would an avocado.)

-- 1 cup thick, canned coconut milk .
-If you're using fresh coconut milk, use two cups of the first extraction and skip adding any water.
+- 1 cup full fat coconut milk (If you're using fresh coconut milk, use two cups of the first extraction and skip adding any water.)

 - 2 dry red chili peppers (like arbol or Kashmiri chillies)

 - 1 ½ teaspoon mustard seeds